Andres42611/Rab/README.md

 The underlying formula driving the statistic has its origins in the scientific publication titled, "Supplementary Materials for 'Mountain gorilla genomes reveal the impact of long-term population decline and inbreeding'" by Yali Xue et al., 2015.
 For an in-depth understanding, the article can be accessed at https://www.science.org/action/downloadSupplement?doi=10.1126%2Fscience.aaa3952&file=xue.sm.pdf.

+## Prerequisite Libraries:
+* For computation of just the statistic, only argparse, scikit-allele, numpy, and pandas is needed:
+`import os, sys, numpy, allel, argparse, fileinput, pandas as pd, warnings, numpy.linalg as la

+* For visualization of bootstrapping and/or jackknife sampling, the  are needed in addition to the former:

 ## Command Line Arguments:
 Rab is integrated with a command-line interface, facilitating seamless interaction for its users.
 Below are the arguments to execute the program:
 ### Mandatory Inputs: